A robust and adaptive GenEO-type domain decomposition preconditioner for $\mathbf{H}(\mathbf{curl})$ problems in

 \subsection{Heterogeneities}

-In this section we detail experiments with heterogeneous problems similar to those in~\cite{Hiptmair:2007:NSP}.
+In this section we detail experiments with heterogeneous problems similar to those in \cite{Hiptmair:2007:NSP}.
 The parameter $\gamma$ is kept constant at $\gamma=10^{-3}$ in order to retain a challenging problem.
-For the results in \Cref{tab_4}, the beam is made of eight alternating layers with the parameter $\varepsilon$ alternating between a value of unity and a value $\varepsilon_\text{alt}$ which we vary, namely ranging between $10^{-4}$ and $10^4$, while $\mu$ is kept uniform throughout at a constant value $\mu=1$.
-As expected, when $\varepsilon$ tends to zero, the problem demands a good preconditioner.
-The approaches of AMS, AS-SNK and AS-SNK-GenEO yield very robust iteration counts, however, AS-NK and AS-NK-GenEO require iterations counts increasing from $16$ to $43$ as $\varepsilon$ gets smaller.
+For the results in \Cref{tab:epsilon_alternating_both}, the beam is made of eight alternating layers with the parameter $\varepsilon$ alternating between a value of unity and a value $\varepsilon_\text{alt}$ which we vary, namely ranging between $10^{-4}$ and $10^4$, while $\mu$ is kept uniform throughout at a constant value $\mu=1$.
+In \Cref{tab:epsilon_alternating_both} (top), we consider Dirichlet boundary conditions on all six faces of the beam.
+We see that all methods perform very well and that, except for the first column, there is no contribution of the GenEO methodology to the coarse space.

+In \Cref{tab:epsilon_alternating_both} (bottom) we change the boundary conditions from Dirichlet everywhere to have Neumann conditions on two opposing lateral faces of the beam and, as $\varepsilon$ tends to zero, the problem demands a good preconditioner.
+AMS, AS-SNK and AS-SNK-GenEO all yield very robust iteration counts, however, AS-NK and AS-NK-GenEO require iterations counts that increase from $16$ to $43$ as $\varepsilon$ gets smaller.
 The one-level AS method is not robust at all, with iteration counts reaching $288$.
-Note that in this problem instance the GenEO coarse space is empty and thus not needed.
+Note that in this problem instance the GenEO coarse space is again empty and thus not required.